 It can be difficult to diagnose co-occurring disorders largely because the two existing conditions can have many overlapping symptoms.
 This makes differentiating between the disorder difficult.
 Someone experiencing both alcoholism and narcissism will oftentimes exhibit a lack of self-awareness or will refuse to take responsibility for their action.
 With disorders such as these that are so similar, many symptoms seem exacerbated, making it very difficult to remain in a healthy relationship with an individual suffering from both disorders.

-Alcoholism is a progressive brain disease that is characterized by a chemical and psychological dependence on alcohol.
+Alcoholism is a progressive brain disease that is characterized by chemical and psychological dependence on alcohol.
 This dependence can result in unemployment and strains on relationships.
-Similarly, individuals with narcissistic personality disorder also struggle with maintaining relationships due to incorrect perceptions about their life and how people view them as well as being unconcerned about how their actions affect others.
+Similarly, individuals with a narcissistic personality disorder also struggle with maintaining relationships due to incorrect perceptions about their life and how people view them as well as being unconcerned about how their actions affect others.
 Individuals with both of these disorders, especially when operating together, oftentimes negatively impact the ones around them due to their manipulative, arrogant, and unempathetic behavior.

 Boundaries are essential in developing healthy relationships; especially if the person you are interacting with is an alcoholic narcissist.
 If restrictions are weak, you risk compromising your own safety and losing your freedom and personal space.
 Many boundaries established with a narcissist are also necessary with alcoholics, however, with alcoholic narcissists some more specific restrictions often also have to be implemented.

-Boundaries with Alcoholics
+Setting Boundaries with an Alcoholic

 The ways in which addiction affects each relationship can differ, however, the following restrictions are a good place to start in deciding how to set boundaries with an addicted loved one and in regaining control over your life: